 And yet biometrics are very much in the mainstream today – I accessed my bank account on my phone this morning using fingerprint recognition.
 It’s a no-brainer for me - by removing the need for passwords and making life my easier I didn’t think twice about signing up for it.

 But how far would you be willing to go to speed up the process of getting a coffee or lunch or dinner?
-Would you consent to the restaurant recognising you by your face or fingerprint so you didn’t need to count out cash or find a credit card or scan your phone to pay at the restaurant POS?
+Would you consent to the restaurant recognising you by your face or fingerprint so you didn’t need to count out cash or find a credit card or scan your phone to pay at restaurant POS systems?

 And taking that one step further; would you appreciate having menus curated based on your biometrics?
 A restaurant deciding that you probably don’t need that slice of cheesecake that you were considering and offering you a fruit salad instead?